-Abdallah House This place is big thinking and a big impact, in a small space.
+Abdallah House This place is big thinking and big impact, in a small space.
 Richard Telford and his partner Kunie bought an old energy guzzling bungalow on a small (584sq m) block in Seymour, possibly the worst house in town, and have transformed it into a showcase of sustainable design.
-It’s about energy cycling, building community, self-reliance, creatively using & reusing materials… all without spending heaps of money.
-Richard and Kunie garden in small spaces, educate their children, re-use grey water in a greenhouse aquaponics system, have a home office, and live very comfortably in their attractive re-built compact house, without debt.
-For more information, see their blog.
+It’s about energy and nutrient cycling, building community, self-reliance, creatively using & reusing materials… all without spending heaps of money.
+Richard and Kunie garden in small spaces, educate their children, re-use grey water in the soil under their grape vines, work from a home office, and live very comfortably in their attractive re-built compact house, without debt.
+For more information, see their case study on retrosuburbia.com

 Black Barn Farm Jade and Charlie Showers have been pouring their considerable energy and skills into this ambitious family enterprise and home since 2016.
 They are in the throes of establishing a biodiverse orchard, nursery and learning space.
 Their plans are meticulous, buildings are being retrofitted, the apple orchard is establishing, and their tree nursery enterprise started by raising about 1500 fruit trees for their own planting back in winter 2018.

 Charlie did the Murrnong PDC in 2016, as did Jade in 2018.

 Elise and Jim Anderson live on a half acre block in the town of Alexandra.
 When they moved in they had a blank canvas, with a never lived-in house and an empty sloping site with only a couple of established trees.
 8 years and two kids later, they have worked on improving the energy efficiency and liveability of the house, as well as water collection and storage capacity.
 Most of the garden is less than four years old – it took a few years to settle on a design – but as well as being family friendly is becoming more productive every year.